Punishment: Behind Japanese Military Brutality (Current Project)

 Part II: The Banditization of Warfare

-Chapter 20: Reaching Rock Bottom: Total Massacre in Manila, February 1945
+Chapter 21: A Sinking Ship: Reaching Rock Bottom in Manila, February 1945

 Share the Post: